See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 Finally, it is important to note that transaction quantities are limited.

-You may recognize Zelle from countless commercials recently.
-The peer-to-peer app partners with credit unions and banks so you can send or receive money efficiently and safely.
-That list of partners is growing and will include Alliant soon.
+This peer-to-peer app partners with credit unions and banks so you can send or receive money efficiently and safely.
+That list of partners is growing.
 Almost anyone can send and receive money if they download the app.